-Nine Depression Poems To Guide You Through Challenging Times
+Nine Depression Verses To Guide You Through Challenging Times

-Some individuals associate depression with silence, isolation, and darkness.
-However, poets throughout history have used their art to express these associations creatively, attempting to help others be less alone in their struggle.
-These poems may open a door for conversations around mental health, helping readers find others who may understand their experiences.
-In addition, words written years ago can resonate with people's feelings in the present day, showcasing unique humanity regardless of time.
+Because of symptoms like distorted thoughts, feelings of loneliness, and anhedonia, many people associate depression with endless waves of reaching silence, isolation, and darkness.
+However, poets throughout history have used their art to express the experience creatively, attempting to help others feel less alone in their struggle.
+These depression poems may open a door for conversations around mental health and help readers feel seen in their experiences.

 Getty